All About Spanish Santa Claus

 This is a brightly decorated sweet bread-like cake formed in a circle.
 It’s supposed to resemble a crown with jewels in it, and is served on Epiphany.
 Sometimes people hide a small baby Jesus figurine in it, to see who has to make the roscón the next year.

 6. El Gordo

 This is a Christmas jackpot tradition from Spain.
 El gordo literally means “the fat lottery.”
 The winning numbers are chosen on December 22nd, and the money is divided between ten people.

 This is a Catalan tradition in Spain.
-It’s (get ready) a decorated log that gets fed, hit with a stick, and sung to in order to produce presents.
+It’s (get ready) a decorated log that gets fed, hit with a stick, and sung to in order to produce treats and presents.